LetsDoVideo/iso-for-obs/README.md

 **Participant list is empty after connecting**

-Click the **Refresh Participant List** button in the source Properties window.
+- Click the **Refresh Participant List** button in the source Properties window.

 **Black screen / 0x0 pixels on a source**

-Delete the source and re-add it after connecting to the meeting.
+- Delete the source and re-add it after connecting to the meeting.

 **The host saw a "Request to livestream" popup.
 Is that normal?**

-Yes.
+- Yes.
 Click Allow.
 This is how the plugin accesses raw video feeds via the Zoom SDK.

 **How do I update the plugin?**

-Download the latest release ZIP from the [Releases](https://github.com/LetsDoVideo/iso-for-obs/releases) page and replace the existing files in your OBS folder.
+- Download the latest release ZIP from the [Releases](https://github.com/LetsDoVideo/iso-for-obs/releases) page and replace the existing files in your OBS folder.

-For full documentation visit [letsdovideo.com/iso-for-obs-documentation](https://letsdovideo.com/iso-for-obs-documentation/)

 ---